How to customize the Payload admin panel with Tailwind CSS 4

 Example:

 As you return to your admin panel, you should see your updates!
-Of course, you will want to make any additional adjustments to match your own brand, but I hope that has given you an idea of how to customize the Payload admin panel.
+Of course, you will want to make any additional adjustments to match your own brand, but I hope that has given you an idea of how to white label your Payload admin panel.